Sets88/ssh-crypt/README.md

-Sometimes you want to store your password into your shell scripts but it's not very safe to keep raw passwords in it so this module can help you to solve this problem by keeping your passwords encrypted, the idea is you have your ssh key which protected with master password and there is an ssh-agent which contains your ssh key, so you can use it as encryption key, until you have your key in ssh-agent you can decrypt your passwords in your shell scripts, while if ssh key is in not in your ssh-agent you(or somebody else) can't
+Sometimes you want to store your password into your shell scripts but it's not very safe to keep raw passwords in it

+This module can help you to solve this problem by keeping your passwords encrypted.

+The idea is you have your ssh key which protected with master password and there is an ssh-agent which contains your ssh key, so you can use it as encryption key, until you have your key in ssh-agent you can decrypt your passwords in your shell scripts, while if ssh key is in not in your ssh-agent you(or somebody else) can't